 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
 On March 7, 2020, the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
 Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis, including orders directing the closure of schools for the remainder of the school year and summer school and directing nonessential work personnel to work from home.
-In response, the Department adopted emergency regulations at the April, May, June, and September 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 Crisis.
-The Department presented this proposed amendment to the Full Board for adoption as an emergency action at its April 2020 meeting, effective April 7, to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
-At the May, June, July, and September 2020 Board of Regents meetings, the Department revised the proposed emergency regulation to provide clarification and additional flexibility for regulatory requirements in response to the COVID-19 crisis.
-The Department has made additional revisions to the proposed emergency regulation to provide additional flexibility for regulatory requirements relating to special education impartial hearing case extensions and annual visits to voluntarily registered kindergarten and nursery schools by Department staff.
-The proposed amendment provides flexibility related to the following:
+In response, the Department adopted emergency regulations at the April, May, June, July, September, and October 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 Crisis.
+The Department originally presented this proposed amendment to the Full Board for adoption as an emergency action at its April 2020 meeting, effective April 7, to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+At the May, June, July, September, and October 2020 Board of Regents meetings, the Department revised the proposed emergency regulation to provide clarification and additional flexibility for regulatory requirements in response to the COVID-19 crisis.
+The Department is now making additional revisions to the proposed emergency regulation to provide additional regulatory flexibility relating to service of appeals to the Commissioner pursuant to Education Law §310 and for the following Bilingual Education timelines: English Language Learner (ELL) identification process timeline, parental notification and information timeline, and the English as a New Language/Bilingual Education placement timeline.
+The proposed amendment provides regulatory flexibility related to the following:

-- Instructional day and hour requirements; - The service of pleadings and supporting papers for appeals to the Commissioner pursuant to Education Law §310; - Charter school lotteries, reporting requirements, and payments by public school districts to Charter schools; - Annual visits to nonpublic nursery schools and kindergartens by Department staff; - Annual assessments for homeschool students; - Continuous experience requirements for certain professions; - Examination timeframe requirements for Public Accounting applicants; - Educational program requirements for licensure in a profession under Title VII of the Education Law; - In-person supervision experience requirements for certain professions; - Filing and submission timelines for Part 83 and Part 87 appeals to the Commissioner; - The definition of the term "prospective school employee;" - Certain procedures and timeframes for special education due process hearings; - Timeframes related to special education programs and services; - Filings with the Office of State Review; - Certain timelines relating to Bilingual education; - English language learners' annual assessment; - Unit of study requirements;
+- Instructional day and hour requirements; - The service of pleadings and supporting papers for appeals to the Commissioner pursuant to Education Law §310; - Charter school lotteries, reporting requirements, and payments by public school districts to charter schools; - Annual visits to nonpublic nursery schools and kindergartens by Department staff: - Annual assessments for homeschool students: - Continuous experience requirements for certain professions; - Examination timeframe requirements for Public Accounting applicants; - Educational program requirements for licensure in a profession under Title VII of the Education Law; - In-person supervision experience requirements for certain professions; - Filing and submission timelines for Part 83 and Part 87 appeals to the Commissioner; - The definition of the term "prospective school employee;" - Certain procedures and timeframes for special education due process hearings; - Timeframes related to special education programs and services; - Filings with the Office of State Review; - Certain timelines relating to bilingual education;

-- Required Dignity for All Students Act (DASA) training; - Teacher performance assessments (edTPA); - Statement of continued eligibility (SOCE) and limited extension application deadline and special education full-time teaching experience deadline; and - School and district accountability.
+- English language learners' annual assessment; - Unit of study requirements; - Required Dignity for All Students Act (DASA) training; - Teacher performance assessments (edTPA); - Statement of continued eligibility (SOCE) and limited extension application deadline and special education full-time teaching experience deadline; and - School and district accountability.

-Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the January 2021 Regents meeting.
+Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the February 2021 Regents meeting.
 However, because the COVID-19 crisis is presently affecting the State of New York, emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis.